Abydos Archaeology Team

 Historian, Website/Social Media Director

-Wendy is an historian of archaeology and modern Egypt, specializing in the history of archaeological labor and economy in the nineteenth and early twentieth century.
+Wendy is an historian of archaeology and modern Egypt, specializing in the history of archaeological institutions and labor in the nineteenth and early twentieth century.
 She received her PhD in History from the University of Pennsylvania in 2021, with a dissertation entitled Empire of Dust: Egyptian Archaeology and Archaeological Labor in Nineteenth-century Egypt.
-Her work is the first to examine the development of archaeology and antiquities management in relation to the history of Egyptian state and society under the Mehmed Ali dynasty.
-She is an expert on the history of the ruyasa-foremen from Quft and has written many research articles on the history of Egyptian archaeology.
+Her work is the first to examine the development of archaeology and antiquities management in relation to Egyptian state and society under the Mehmed Ali dynasty.
+She is an expert on the history of the ruyasa-foremen from Quft and has written many research articles on the history of archaeological knowledge production in Egypt and Sudan.
 She also holds an MA in Museology & BA in Linguistics/Anthropology from the University of Washington, where she previously spent several years working in the archaeological and zoological collections at the Burke Museum of Natural History and Culture.
 She is currently a postdoctoral fellow based in Cairo, where she is writing a book based on her doctoral research.
 Wendy joined the excavations at north Abydos in 2019.

 Hamada Fahim Quft Abydos Archaeology